skwirrel/Clacksend/README.md

 ## Solution
 The solution demonstrated here is to use a simple colour code to transfer the data.
 The user keys the WiFi SSID and password into a web page (the password need never actually leave the browser) or an app on their mobile phone/laptop.
 Code on the web page/app converts the configuration data into a sequence of colour flashes which are displayed on the screen.
 The user then holds the IoT device up to the screen which detects the colour sequence and decodes the data.

 Receiving this data requires just a simple colour sensing module, or 3 photoresistors with red green and blue filters.
-In the case of the Raspberry Pico this comes with 3 analogue to digital converters which are ideal for this puprose.
+In the case of the Raspberry Pico this comes with 3 analogue to digital converters which are ideal for this purpose.

 ## Demo
-The demonstration provides a proof of concept for the data transmission at the
+The demonstration provides a proof of concept for the data transmission at the heart of the process.
+The demo uses a webcam instead of a light sensor - although it only actually reads the colour from the single pixel at the centre of the video frame.

+### Why is it so slow?
+The demo is limited by the speed of javascript and also the frame rate of the camera.
+Using simple colour sensor electronics ought to allow for a faster data rate - although I suspect that the limiting factor would then be the refresh rate on the screen being used to display the code.
+Either way, even the slow data rate here - about 1 byte per second - should provide a usable mechanism for transmitting the limited amount of data required for wireless network configuration.